Integer programs with bounded subdeterminants and two nonzeros per row: Final algorithm

 where the minimum is taken over all guesses $\psi^{\mathrm{sketch}} \in \mathcal{B}_1$ such that $(1,\mathbf{0}) - \psi^{\mathrm{sketch}} \in \mathcal{B}_1$.
 Moreover, a corresponding optimum solution $y \in \mathcal{Y}(G)$ can be constructed in strongly polynomial time. \end{theorem}

 \begin{proof} The fact that all values in the DP table are well-defined and can be computed in strongly polynomial time follows directly from Lemmas~\ref{lem:DP_table_polynomial3} and \ref{lem:DP_table_acyclic}.
 For each cell $\xi$ of the DP table, we can define a subset of zero, one or two successor cells to record how the minimum for $\val(\xi)$ is attained.
-This partitions the dependence graphs in several out-branchings.
+This partitions the dependence graphs in several out-branchings, one for each top cell.